 To wash or not wash your hair?
 That is the question.

 We all know how often you should wash your body, but hair is a bit more complicated.
 However, the dermatologists and hair stylists we spoke to agreed on one thing: Most people shampoo far too frequently.

 Is It Bad to Shampoo Everyday?

-When most of us experience oily hair, we head straight for the shower to wash it away.
-Yet sebum (produced by the scalp) is there for a reason: It’s essential for healthy-looking, hydrated hair.
-Sebum naturally distributes down the hair shaft, adding much-needed moisture that keeps hair from drying out.
+When most of us see oily hair, we tend to hop in the shower ASAP.
+But sebum produced by the scalp is there for a reason: It naturally distributes down the hair shaft and adds necessary moisture.